 Kids are being encouraged to drop the nicknames, so why not adults?

-Despite children increasingly being encouraged to call a penis a penis, plenty of adults still surround their own parts with euphemism and nicknames.
-Are we less likely to seek help when ‘something’s wrong with Little Willy’ than when we have an actual issue with our penises, like ED?
+Despite children being increasingly encouraged to call a penis a penis, plenty of adults still surround their own parts with euphemisms and nicknames.
+Are we less likely to seek help when ‘something’s wrong with Little Willy’ than when we have an actual issue with our penises, like erectile dysfunction?

 “The language you use around your genitalia is very important because it shows a lot about the relationship you have with it.
 Talking about Mr Winky sounds like something a boy would say, so can make it seem like you don’t have an adult relationship with that part of your body.”

 If a diminutive nickname suggests the relationship with your penis isn’t serious enough, what about an over-the-top macho nickname?
 “With overly macho names — ‘Unleash the Beast!’ — I think it depends on the meaning behind the name, and the emotional connection,” says Lousada.
 “If you’re calling it The Beast in order to compensate for some perceived inadequacy or to make yourself feel more potent in some way, it’s unlikely to help.”

 A disconnect with real experiences can cause problems